digitalfruit/limejs/README.md

 If you consider yourself advanced user and know how to use Git/Python you are probably better off reading through Mac/Linux guide and choosing your best alternative tools/methods yourself.
 If not then follow this step-by-step route.

-1. Download and install Git client from <http://code.google.com/p/msysgit/downloads/list> (if not already installed).
-While installing select "Run Git from the Windows Command Prompt".
+1. Download and install Git bash from <http://git-scm.com/download/win> (if not already installed).
+While installing select "Use Git Bash only" and Unix style line endings.
-2. Clone lime git repo or download zip package from <https://github.com/digitalfruit/limejs/zipball/master>
+2. Clone lime git repo or download zip package from <https://github.com/digitalfruit/limejs/archive/master.zip>
 3. Extract the contents to suitable place on your hard drive.
 Next examples will use c:\ as the base path.
-4. If you don't have python download and install it from <http://www.python.org/download/>
+4. If you don't have python download and install it from <http://www.python.org/download/>.
+Python3 should work fine but 2.7.x is recommended.
-5. Launch Command Prompt (or PowerShell)
+5. Launch Git Bash
 6. Check if you have python installed on your global path by running: python --version

     If this returned error you have to add it to your global path or use full path to binaries in next steps.

-    To add python to your global path:
+    To add python to your global path run:

+    `echo "export PATH=$PATH:/c/Python27/" > ~/.bashrc`

+    This is the longer version if you use Command Prompt instead of Git bash:

     1. Open Control Panel -> System and Security -> System -> Advanced system settings
     2. Under Advanced tab select Environment Variables...